grass2440/CCCNet/README.md

 </div>

-This paper presents an enhanced model, called CCCNet, which incorporates an efficient global attention module, known as the Criss-Cross module, into the Feature Pyramid Network structure of the CLRNet.
+This program presents an enhanced model, called CCCNet, which incorporates an efficient global attention module, known as the Criss-Cross module, into the Feature Pyramid Network structure of the CLRNet.

 ### Prerequisites